observIQ/bindplane-agent/docs/installation-windows.md

 ## Installing

-To install the agent on Windows run the Powershell command below to install the MSI with no UI.
+To install the agent on Windows, start Powershell as an administrator and run the command below to install the MSI with no UI.
 ```pwsh
 msiexec /i "https://github.com/observIQ/bindplane-agent/releases/latest/download/observiq-otel-collector.msi" /quiet
 ```